tramlinehq/store-quirks/README.md

 ## App Store 📱

-### Q: Can I swap a build on a running phased rollout in app store?
+### Q: Can I swap a build on a running phased rollout?

 You can’t do this.
 There is no UI for it on the App Store Connect dashboard.

 If you try to do this using the API, you get the following error:

 ```
-A relationship value is not acceptable for the current resource state. - The specified pre-release build could not be added.
+A relationship value is not acceptable for the current resource state.
+The specified pre-release build could not be added.
 ```

 Also from – [https://developer.apple.com/help/app-store-connect/manage-builds/choose-a-build-to-submit](https://developer.apple.com/help/app-store-connect/manage-builds/choose-a-build-to-submit)

 ```
-However, you can change the build as often as you want until you submit the version to App Review.
+However, you can change the build as often as you want until
+you submit the version to App Review.
 ```

-[Also see][#Q: Can you revert to an older version of the app if the current version (being phased) has a bug?]
+[Also see]["Q: Can you revert to an older version of the app if the current version (being phased) has a bug?"]

 The fact that you cannot do this **during a phased rollout** isn’t explicitly documented, but the clues above are enough evidence to suggest the impossibility of it.